 Strings and certain other Kotlin classes there is an obvious way to do this.

 In other cases, it’s a bit more interesting.

 We’ll look at how some other Kotlin classes convert themselves to

 There are really two questions here.
 First, why serialization at all?
 Second, why the JSON format?

 As we discussed above, serialization is one very powerful way to pass data between two different computer programs.
-In your app, JSON is how data about the list of places is passed from the server to the client, which would normally be running on two different machines and communicating over a network connection.
+In your app, JSON is how data about the list of courses is passed from the server to the client, which would normally be running on two different machines and communicating over a network connection.
 Because there are JSON libraries for almost every programming language, most can use JSON to communicate, meaning that a client written in Kotlin, or Java, or Python, or Lisp can talk to a server in Java, or Python, or Go, or Haskell.
-We'll see a concrete example of serialization when we examine the data path in our app below.
+We’ll see a concrete example of serialization when we examine the data path in our app below.

 Next, let’s examine how we can use JSON in our Kotlin programs.
 This is one of the many things that you should never do yourself!
 There are many great libraries that support JSON in Kotlin programs.

 We’re going to be using a library called Jackson to assist us with serialization.
 Next, let’s look at how we can use Jackson to serialize and deserialize our Kotlin objects!